telefonicaid/fiware-orion/doc/manuals/orion-api.md

 - The unitary minus operator is not working properly, e.g. the following expression doesn't work (it failsafes to `null`): `A||-1`.
 However, the following alternatives are working: `A||0-1` and `A||'-1'|parseInt)`
 - Negation operator `!` (supported in original JavaScript JEXL) is not supported
+- Attributes names using JEXL operators (I.E: `:` or `-`) may lead to undesired expression results.
+For example, an atribute named `temperature-1`, when you use it as part of an expression, it would be the result uf substracting 1 to the value of the attribute `temperature`, if it is defined, or `null`, if the attribute `temperature` doesn't exist.

 ## Oneshot Subscriptions